Projectivity revisited

 \section{Related work}

-Our contribution immediately extends the recent work on projective families of distributions, which were introduced by \cite{JaegerS18}. \cite{JaegerS20} provided a complete characterisation of projective families in terms of exchangeable arrays, and \cite{Weitkaemper21} derived a complete syntactic characterisaton of projective PLPs.
+Our contribution immediately extends the recent work on projective families of distributions, which were introduced in \cite{JaegerS18}.
+A complete characterisation of projective families in terms of exchangeable arrays is provided in \cite{JaegerS20}, and a complete syntactic characterisaton of projective PLPs is presented in \cite{Weitkaemper21}.
 In Section \ref{Structured}, we extend their results to the practically essential case of structured input.

 By enabling constant-time marginal inference and statistically consistent learning from samples, the study of projectivity lies in the wider field of lifted inference and learning \citep{VandenBroeckKNP21}.
-More precisely, projective families of distributions admit generalised lifted inference \citep{KhardonS21} In particular, \cite{NiepertB21} study the connection between exchangeability and liftability.
-Since in light of Theorems 2 and 3 the study of projective families can equivalently be seen as the study of exchangeable distributions on infinite structures, it is enlightening to contrast our approach with the notion of exchangeability studied by \cite{NiepertB21}.
+More precisely, projective families of distributions admit generalised lifted inference \citep{KhardonS21} In particular, Niepert and van den Broeck \cite{NiepertB21} study the connection between exchangeability and liftability.
+Since in light of Theorems 2 and 3 the study of projective families can equivalently be seen as the study of exchangeable distributions on infinite structures, it is enlightening to contrast our approach with the notion of exchangeability studied in \cite{NiepertB21}.
 They consider exchangeability as invariance under permutations of the random variables encoded in the model, which is a much stronger assumption than invariance under permutations of the domain elements.
 On the other hand, Niepert and Van den Broeck consider (partial) finite exchangeability rather than infinite exchangeability, with quite different behaviour from a probability-theoretic viewpoint \citep{Kallenberg05}.

 The results of Section \ref{Infinite} also provide a direct link between our work and previous work on statistical relational models for infinite domains.
 Among various other formalisms, previous work studied infinite models for RBNs \citep{Jaeger98a} and MLNs \citep{SinglaD07}.
 Our results in Section \ref{SigmaProj} help characterise $\sigma$-determinate MLNs that were introduced by Singla and Domingos as MLNs for infinite domains by providing $\sigma$-projectivity as a necessary condition for representability by a $\sigma$-determinate MLN.\@